pnp/PnP/Solutions/Provisioning.UX.App/readme.md

 - Request are processed asynchronously using the remote timer job pattern
 - New site collection creation to Office 365 MT.
 - New site collection creation in SharePoint on-premises builds including Office 365 Dedicated.
-- Apply a configuration template to newly created sites using the PnP Provisioning framework
+- Apply a configuration template to newly created sites using the PnP Provisioning Framework
 - Enable External sharing for sites that are hosted in SharePoint Online MT
 - Visual indicator if a Site is externally shared
 - Site Classification.